• Skip to primary navigation

 Spruce essential oil (optional)

 Measure the hair conditioner into a bowl and then mix in the essential oil and cornstarch.
-You will most likely need more than 1 cup of cornstarch, but 1 cup is a good measurement to start with.
+You will likely need more than 1 cup of cornstarch, but 1 cup is a good measurement to start with.

 You are looking for a smooth and soft texture, one that does not break away or crumble when you knead it like bread.